 }

-The object’s toContinue property is set to track when the running of this.fn at intervals should stop.
+The object’s toContinue property is set to track if executing this.fn at intervals should stop or not.

 start () {